Use Text Formulas

 IF(ISBLANK(BillingState), "None", IF(CONTAINS("AK:AZ:CA:HA:NV:NM:OR:UT:WA", BillingState), "West", IF(CONTAINS("CO:ID:MT:KS:OK:TX:WY", BillingState), "Central", IF(CONTAINS("CT:ME:MA:NH:NY:PA:RI:VT", BillingState), "East", IF(CONTAINS("AL:AR:DC:DE:FL:GA:KY:LA:MD:MS:NC:NJ:SC:TN:VA:WV", BillingState), "South", IF(CONTAINS("IL:IN:IA:MI:MN:MO:NE:ND:OH:SD:WI", BillingState), "North", "Other"))))))

-If you leave target blank, the link opens in a new
+leave target blank, the link opens in a new browser window by default.

 SUBSTITUTE(Email, LEFT(Email, FIND("@", Email)), "www.")